WTKZ: History

 WKAP realized a ratings jump from 3.8 to 23.4, Saturday evenings from 9 to midnight in a one-month period and maintained this throughout the summer until the show's conclusion on Labor Day 1979 at the park's request.
 The management of Castle Garden also invested in and shot a 1-hour video pilot entitled "Castle Garden" that it attempted unsuccessfully to syndicate.

-The one bright spot was in the fall of 1979 in New York City at the Annual Billboard Disco Forum & Convention.
+The one bright spot was in the fall of 1979 in New York City at the Annual Billboard Disco Forum and Convention.
 Mike Jacobs received an honorable mention as "DJ of the Year" for the Philadelphia region and was invited to spin at the Roseland Ballroom during the convention.
-WKAP also fared well at this convention being nominated for "Most Innovative Breakout Radio Show" for the year 1979, but lost out to WCAU-FM inPhiladelphia (now WOGL).
+WKAP also fared well at this convention being nominated for "Most Innovative Breakout Radio Show" for the year 1979, but lost out to WCAU-FM in Philadelphia, which is now WOGL.
 Jacobs continued in radio and clubs in the area working at Sunny 1100 WGPA and 96.1 WLEV-FM until 1997.
-Some of the other WKAP Air-Personalities moved on to other outlets, such as Bill Sheridan to WKRZ in Wilkes Barre, Pennsylvania and 99 "The Hawk" in Easton, Pennsylvania, and Kris Bailey to AM 790 WAEB.
+Some of the other WKAP Air-Personalities moved on to other outlets, such as Bill Sheridan to WKRZ in Wilkes-Barre, 99 "The Hawk" in Easton, and Kris Bailey to AM 790 WAEB.

 By 1980, WKAP evolved into more of an adult contemporary music format.
 At the end of summer 1982, WKAP dropped the adult contemporary format for an adult standards format, which was known as the "Music Of Your Life."
 The station featured easy listening vocalists from the 1940s, 1950s, and 1960s, as well as big band music from the 1930s and 1940s.
 The station also played a limited number of soft pop songs from the 1970s.

 The station stayed with this format through the 1980s.
 In 1984, Gulf Broadcasting sold WKAP to Holt Broadcasting, which at the time also owned 95.1 WZZO.
-WKAP stayed with its standards music format, but added a bit more baby boomer pop (such as Elvis Presley and The Beatles).
+WKAP stayed with its standards music format, but added a bit more baby boomer pop, including Elvis Presley and The Beatles.
+In the late 1980s, the station was sold to Gulf Broadcasting in the late 1970s.

 In 1990, though, WKAP switched to a satellite radio oldies music format, playing mostly songs from 1964-1969 with some 1955-64 songs, with some 1970-73 songs mixed in.
 WKAP continued with this format until 1992, returning to adult standards using Westwood One's "AM Only" Network.
 This featured mostly standards and pop as well as some soft rock music of the 1950s, 1960s and 1970s.
 The decision to abandon oldies music in 1992 was due to 99.9 FM WODE's adopting the format in late 1991.